Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/algorithms/quadratic_programs.rst

                                                taking the constraints into account and a numerically stable update of the alpha values and the internal variables is performed.
+``double checkKKT()``			       Returns the current accuracy of the problem derived from the KKT conditions.
+					       This is usually of the inf norm of the gradients of variables which can move.
 ``bool shrink(accuracy)``                      Shrink the problem.
 At a given level of accuracy of the current solution
                                                unshrinking may be performed previously, to find shrinking errors.
                                                The return value indicates whether a variable was shrunk.